 How to Make Cinnamon Rolls From Scratch

 When I first thought about making homemade cinnamon rolls, I was a little apprehensive.
-Then, once we stumbled across this simple method for making cinnamon rolls, I was hooked.
+Then, once we stumbled across this simple method, I was hooked.
 Now I look back at my worries and shake my head.
 These rolls are easy to make and I know anyone can do it!

 The ingredients needed for these easy cinnamon rolls aren’t complicated and you likely have some of them already sitting in your kitchen.
 Let me quickly walk you through them, remember, the full ingredient list with amounts is in the recipe below.

 - Flour — We use all-purpose flour, but bread flour works in this recipe.
-(Some recipes actually recommend bread flour for cinnamon rolls since it should make the rolls even more tender inside.)
+(Some recipes actually recommend bread flour since it should make the rolls even more tender inside.)